838 Divisadero St

 San Francisco, CA 94117

 Great Eats in the City.
 Why did we dine here? – Che Fico (Kay-Feeco) means what a fig – is a new Jewish Italian restaurant in San Francisco that has garnered a lot of hype.
 There is a long line queuing up for unreserved tables everyday.
 It has fallen to 3.5 Yelp stars, but we still wanted to try it out.
-On our last visit in Spring 2019, there were still lines before it opened!
+On our last visit in Winter 2019, there were still lines before it opened!

 Insider Tip – Line up 30 minutes early